Mira-23/PVP-Wordle/README.md

 A variation of wordle created using python

 How to use:
-1. Launch server (either the exe or from server/main.py from the github repo)
+1. Launch server (either the exe in dist/ or from server/main.py from the github repo)
-2. Launch 2 clients (for testing only - just on one device)
+2. Launch 2 clients (either from the exe in dist or from client/wordle.py, for testing only - just on one device)
 3. Play!

 Notes: